simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 - **~15% of cameras** are purchased by private businesses
 - **~10% of cameras** are funded through federal grants or partnerships

-This means many cameras are **privately owned but accessible to law enforcement**, creating a surveillance infrastructure that might bypass traditional oversight mechanisms.
+*This means many cameras are **privately owned but accessible to law enforcement**, creating a surveillance infrastructure that bypasses traditional oversight mechanisms.*

 ______